crossplane-contrib/provider-aws/CODE_GENERATION.md

 ### Unit Tests

 For the generated code, you don't need to write any tests.
 However, we encourage you to write tests for all custom code blocks you have written.
+See the section on unit testing in the [contribution guide](https://github.com/crossplane/crossplane/blob/master/CONTRIBUTING.md#prefer-table-driven-tests) for details on how tests should be written.

 ### End-to-End Test